Firefighting with a Distance-Based Restriction: Introduction

 \section{Introduction}

 In this paper we introduce the concept of the distance-restricted firefighter game based on Hartnell's firefighter game introduced in~\cite{hartnell1995firefighter}.
 The original game is a turn-based game played on a graph where fire is a proxy for some contagion that spreads from a set of `burning' vertices to their collective neighbourhoods on each turn.
-For our purposes we consider the game to be a two player game where the players are an arsonist and a brigade of firefighters.
-On turn $0$, one or more vertices are selected by the arsonist as the initial burning vertices and some fixed number of firefighters are placed as well.
+For our purposes we consider the game to be a two player game where the players are an arsonist and a brigade of firefighters\footnote{Note that this is in contrast to how the problem is phrased in the case of decision problems concerning finite graphs where the convention is that the initial burning vertices are part of the problem statement.}.
+On turn zero, one or more vertices are selected by the arsonist as the initial burning vertices and some fixed number of firefighters are placed as well.
 Each firefighter protects a single vertex from the fire, the consequence being that the fire does not spread to these vertices for the remainder of the game.
 On each subsequent turn, the fire spreads to the unprotected neighbourhoods of the burning vertices and the firefighters protect a new set of vertices.
 The firefighters are generally trying to achieve a predetermined goal, which in our case will be to reach a point where the fire can no longer spread.
 This goal is referred to as \textit{containing} the fire and is most relevant to infinite graphs, which will be our focus.
-For a survey of results on firefighting, we recommend the paper by Finbow and MacGillivray~\cite{finbow2009firefighter} or the recent thesis by Wagner~\cite{wagner2021new}.
+We will also need the definition of \textit{average} firefighting from~\cite{messinger2005firefighting, messinger2008average}.
+Here the number of firefighters is not constant.
+Instead, there is a fixed sequence of positive integers $[a_0,\ldots,a_{T-1}]$ and the number of firefighters available on turn $t$ is $a_{(t \text{\:mod\:} T)}$.
+The number of firefighters used is then computed as the average of the $a_i$.
+For a survey of results on firefighting, we recommend the paper by Finbow and MacGillivray~\cite{finbow2009firefighter} and the recent thesis by Wagner~\cite{wagner2021new}.